FeryonZ/TinDog/README.md

 # TinDog
 I made to practice front-end while learning about Bootstrap 5.
-Its Tinder for dogs.
+It's Tinder for dogs.

 Note: This website is made for learning and recreational purposes only.